Skip to main content

 • JWT verification is the same primitive as for checkout — verify against SIS JWKS, check aud and exp.
 See Verify a JWT.

-• Attestation claims carry verified facts — age, KYC status, proof of personhood — inside the JWT body.
+• Attestation claims carry verified facts — age, KYC status, Proof of Personhood — inside the JWT body.
 See attestation claims.

 Where to start